~~~ The End-Time Antichrist ~~~

 - The little horn arises later upon the head of the fourth beast uprooting three, apparently rival kingdoms, as it emerged.

-- This horn boasts of its greatness and becomes a persecuter of God's people.
+- This horn boasts of its greatness and becomes a persecutor of God's people.
 Its connection with Rome suggests a reemergence of the fourth beast in some future time.

 - What this horn represents is present on earth until the time "his power will be taken away and completely destroyed forever."
 Daniel 7:26 Then the whole earth becomes the eternal kingdom of God.